Connections in Bases

 1) Goal-driven prioritization

-Use this when you have too many notes and not enough clarity.
+Use this when you have too many notes and not enough clarity about what matters for the goal.

-1. Create a Base for your project folder (or tag).
+- Create a Base for your project folder or tag.

-5. Review the top 10 and turn the best ones into next actions.
+- Review the top rows and turn the useful ones into next actions.

 2) Drafting with grounded references

-Use this when you are writing and want your draft to stay anchored in your existing work.
+Use this when you are writing and want your draft to stay anchored in existing notes.

-1. Make a Base of your reference notes (sources, excerpts, prior drafts).
+- Make a Base of your reference notes, sources, excerpts, or prior drafts.

-5. Drag the top items into a "References" section as you go.
+- Drag useful rows into a References section as you go.

 3) Research triage and reading order

-Use this when you have a pile of reading and want a meaning-based sequence.
+Use this when you have a pile of reading and need a starting sequence.

 4) Compare against multiple anchors